-Even though ice cream (or a form of it) has been around for over 4000 years, people never tire of coming up with new avors or new ways of perfecting it.
-That is one of the great things about ice cream; that and the fact that it’s just a joy to eat.
+Even though ice cream (or a form of it) has been around for over 4000 years, people never tire of coming up with new flavors or new ways of perfecting it.
+That is one of the great things about ice cream — that and the fact that it’s just a joy to eat.

 Chill is a love letter to our favorite dessert.
 Beyond that, doing the research, coming up with the flavors, writing, and photographing was just the type of challenge we were looking for.
 Not to mention, it was also a lot of fun.
 In the end, I think we came up with about 40 different flavors and had to make most of them multiple times to get them right.
 That's a lot of ice cream and we became very popular with the neighbors.